 In 2018, our Board of Directors unanimously adopted, and shareholders approved, the FS Bancorp, Inc. 2018 Equity Incentive Plan.
 The purposes of the plan are: (1) to promote the long-term growth and profitability of FS Bancorp; (2) to attract and retain individuals of outstanding competence; and (3) to provide participants with incentives that are closely linked to the interests of all shareholders of FS Bancorp.
 Stock-based award grants align the interests of executives with those of shareholders.
 When FS Bancorp performs well, executives are rewarded along with other shareholders.
 We believe that stock-based awards are of great value in recruiting and retaining highly qualified personnel who are in great demand.

-The table below shows the grant date fair value of long-term equity incentive awards granted to each of the named executive officers on August 15, 2022:
+The table below shows the long-term equity incentive award values granted to each of the named executive officers on August 15, 2023.